SoftwareAG/c8y-docs/content/users-guide/administration-bundle/managing-users.md

 Click **Undelegate** to remove a delegation.

-Refer to [Managing User Hierarchies](/users-guide/enterprise-tenant#user-hierarchies) for details on delegation.
+Refer to [Managing user hierarchies](/users-guide/enterprise-tenant#user-hierarchies) for details on delegation.

 {{< c8y-admon-info >}}
 You need a role with user management permission to perform this option.